piyushrpt/condaLinuxSetup/issues.md

 This section attempts to address some of these issues.
 We will try to time tag the issues - not all of them maybe relevant to your use case.

+## cmake cannot find packages

+### clear local cache
+Clear out all contents of the build folder everytime you run the cmake command.
+If not cleared, cached results will be used by default and any change made to the cmake command will not be applied.

 ## scons cannot find packages

 ### clear local cache